 HubSpot began life fresh out of MIT in 2006 when graduates Brian Halligan and Dharmesh Shah decided to take the leap into SaaS.
 They did so with an alternative vision for marketing and coined something called “inbound marketing” – a less interruptive, more empathetic way of selling to people than traditional advertising.
 They even wrote a book about it.
-That philosophy has become a movement and, well, the rest is history.
+That philosophy became of full suite of tools and a movement.
+The rest is history.

 I call my agency, Like No Other, the most resourceful agency on the planet.
 I can only do so because tools such as HubSpot proudly help our clients to grow and do more with less.

 As a member of its Solutions Partner Program, we rely on HubSpot to power a lot of our inbound marketing efforts and CRM, both on behalf of our B2B and B2C clients and in our own ventures.
 Typically this involves helping other businesses to turn their dormant or makeshift CRM setup into a well-oiled sales machine and then using HubSpot’s Marketing Hub to get their website contributing a regular flow of leads.
 I am happy to share my success/failure with HubSpot publicly.

 I’ve climbed the HubSpot from beginner, intermediate and now-charging-for-this pro.
 This has involved using just about every feature at every pricing tier, rolling my sleeves up and squeezing as much as I can out of the subscription.
 And I’m now happy to pass on some of this experience to Surges readers!

 So, does HubSpot really work?
 Let’s find out…